IIDA-Institute/autoscaler/multidimensional-pod-autoscaler/pkg/admission-controller/README.md

 This is a binary that registers itself as a Mutating Admission Webhook and because of that is on the path of creating all pods.
-For each pod creation, it will get a request from the apiserver and it will either decide there's no matching VPA configuration or find the corresponding one and use current recommendation to set resource requests in the pod.
+For each pod creation, it will get a request from the apiserver and it will either decide there's no matching MPA configuration or find the corresponding one and use current recommendation to set resource requests in the pod.

 ## Running